wp-plugins/woocommerce-multiple-free-gift/readme.txt

 > [Learn more &raquo;](http://ankitpokhrel.com.np/blog/downloads/woocommerce-multiple-free-gift-plugin-pro/ "WooCommerce Multiple Free Gift PRO")

 **Overview**
-WooCommerce Free Gift Plugin enables the option to provide gifts to your customer.
+WooCommerce Multiple Free Gift Plugin enables the option to provide gifts to your customer.
 Gift Giving is one of the best ways for marketing.
 This way creates good vibes and your Customers will come back more often.
 With WooCommerce Free Gift Plugin you can provide gifts to your customer based on single or multiple products.

 **Features**